JohannesMessner/BoxTE/README.md

-**Heads-up**: The code in this repo is functional, rebliable, but also, well... ugly.
-Today I would not write this kind of code anymore.
+**Heads-up**: The code in this repo is functional, reliable, but also, well... ugly.
+Today I would probably not write this kind of code anymore.
 So, proceed at your own risk!

 # BoxTE
 BoxTE is a box embedding model for temporal knowledge graph completion (TKGC), developed by Ralph Abboud, Ismail Ilkan Ceylan, and myself.